 Read HPHP Frequently Asked Questions for further information.

 The long-term goal of the Elmina B. Sewall Foundation is to improve the well-being and prosperity of all Maine people and the environment in which they live.
 Among the most pressing issues currently facing Maine and negatively impacting the well-being of both people and the environment are: limited economic opportunity, environmental degradation, and the existence of barriers that create inequities and separate people.

 We believe that the well-being of people and the environment are inextricably linked.
 Neither can thrive while the other suffers.
 As the connections between people and their environment are strengthened, both become healthier, more resilient and more vibrant.
 Further, we believe that more positive relationships between people across socioeconomic and cultural boundaries can bridge differences, reduce inequities, and contribute to community health.

-Our Healthy People Healthy Places program will focus on five broad, interrelated Strategies, noted below, that are intended to enhance individual, community and environmental health, resiliency and vibrancy.
+Our Healthy People Healthy Places program focuses on five broad, interrelated Strategies, noted below, that are intended to enhance individual, community and environmental health, resiliency and vibrancy.

-The Foundation will invest in the Healthy People Healthy Places program through grant making, mission-related investing, shared learning and other capacity building strategies.
-Beginning in 2015 the Foundation began accepting proposals for two types of grants supporting the Healthy People Healthy Places program: Integration of Environment and Human Well-being Grants, and Improving Systems for Meeting Basic Human Needs Grants.
-Corresponding capacity building efforts will be developed over time and are expected to vary in nature based on need and other factors.
+Beginning in 2015 the Foundation accepted proposals for two types of grants supporting the Healthy People Healthy Places (HPHP) program: Integration of Environment and Human Well-being Grants, and Improving Systems for Meeting Basic Human Needs Grants.
+From 2015 through 2017, the Foundation made 329 HPHP grants to 202 organizations working in Maine, totaling $21,843,267.